-The network layer receives messages from the application layer and creates packets consisting of: 200 bytes of message payload, two bytes for packet sequence number, and any other control bytes specified in your team's design proposal.
+The network layer receives messages from the application layer and creates packets consisting of: 256 bytes or less of message payload, two bytes for packet sequence number, and any other control bytes specified in your team's design proposal.
 The network layer sends packets to the data link layer and waits for packets received from the peer network layer through the data link layer.
 Received packets can be data packets or ACK packets or piggybacked packets.
-The network layer is also responsible for taking packet payloads out of received data frames and constructing messages to be sent up to the application layer.
+The network layer is also responsible for putting received packets together to construct messages to be sent up to the application layer.
+Note - while the network layer and application layer are described separately here, it is likely they will implemented as a single layer.

 Initially, the client network layer makes a one-time call (note, this is an emulation cheat) to the physical layer to establish a connection with the server network layer.
-Once a connection has been established, the client network layer begins receiving 200 byte message 'chunks' from the client application layer and depositing each message chunk into a packet payload.
+Once a connection has been established, the client network layer begins receiving messages from the client application layer and depositing each message chunk into a packet payload.